6.8 SPC vs. 6.5 Grendel: Enhancing the AR-15 Platform

 Never one to back down from a challenge, British/American armorer Bill Alexander of Alexander Arms debuted the 6.5 Grendel in May 2003 at the Blackwater training facility in North Carolina.
 Alexander Arms also utilized the services of competitive shooter Arne Brennan and senior ballistician Janne Pohjoispää of Lapua in development of the new rifle cartridge.

-Bill Alexander was clearly a fan of mythology, as Grendel is the name of a monster in the British epic poem, Beowulf.
-Staying true to form, Alexander Arms also developed the 50 Beowulf cartridge for the AR-15 as well.
+Bill Alexander was clearly a fan of mythology, as Grendel is the name of a monster in the epic British poem Beowulf.
+True to form, Alexander Arms also developed the 50 Beowulf cartridge for the AR-15 as well.

-The goal of the 6.5 Grendel was to develop an intermediate cartridge that extended the effective range of AR-15 rifles out past 800 yards.
-Utilizing the same higher ballistic coefficient 0.264” diameter bullets used by the 6.5 Creedmoor, the 6.5 Grendel is capable or maintaining MOA-level accuracy and supersonic velocities out to 1,200 yards with half the recoil of the 308 Win.
+The goal for developing the 6.5 Grendel was to produce an intermediate cartridge that extends the effective range of AR-15 rifles out past 800 yards.
+Utilizing the same higher ballistic coefficient 0.264” diameter bullets as the 6.5 Creedmoor, the 6.5 Grendel is capable or maintaining MOA-level accuracy and supersonic velocities out to 1,200 yards with half the recoil of the 308 Win.

-Descended from the 6.5mm PPC, which itself was developed from the 220 Russian and 7.62x39mm, the 6.5 Grendel has a wider case head than the 223 Remington and requires a non-standard AR-15 bolt and specialized magazines for use in AR-15 rifles.
+The 6.5 Grendel has a wider case head than the 223 Remington, and requires a non-standard AR-15 bolt and specialized magazines for use in AR-15 rifles.

-Wide-spread adoption of the 6.5 Grendel was somewhat hindered by Bill Alexander himself, as he insisted that the cartridge be trademarked, and therefore could not be standardized by SAAMI.
-However, Alexander Arms in collaboration with Hornady Ammunition, registered the 6.5 Grendel with SAAMI in 2010.
-This allowed other manufacturers to create and sell 6.5 Grendel ammo, greatly expanding the reach of the cartridge.
+Widespread adoption of the 6.5 Grendel was somewhat hindered by Bill Alexander himself.
+He insisted that the cartridge be trademarked, which meant it could not be standardized by SAAMI.
+However, Alexander Arms (in collaboration with Hornady) registered the 6.5 Grendel with SAAMI in 2010.
+This allowed other manufacturers to create and sell 6.5 Grendel ammo, which greatly expanded the cartridge’s reach.

-As the 6.5 Grendel is still a relatively new cartridge on the market, it has developed a stalwart following in the shooting community who enjoy the terminal ballistics of a 308 Win without having to upgrade to an AR-10.
+Though the 6.5 Grendel is still a relatively new cartridge, it has developed a stalwart following among those who appreciate the terminal ballistics of a 308 Win without having to upgrade to an AR-10.

 A Brief History of 6.8 SPC

-The 6.8 Remington Special Purpose Cartridge (6.8 SPC, 6.8 SPC II, or 6.8x43mm) was developed in 2004 as a joint operation between Remington Arms, US Special Operations Command (USCOCOM), and the U.S. Army Marksmanship unit.
+The 6.8 Remington Special Purpose Cartridge (6.8 SPC, 6.8 SPC II, or 6.8x43mm) was developed in 2004 as a joint operation between Remington Arms, U.S. Special Operations Command (USSOCOM), and the U.S. Army Marksmanship unit.

-The goal of the cartridge was to increase the terminal performance of the M4 carbine, as urban close quarters battle (CQB) in the 2nd Iraq War had showcased some deficiencies in the 5.56x45mm NATO/223 Remington cartridge.
+The goal for the cartridge was to increase the terminal performance of the M4 carbine, as urban close quarters battle (CQB) in the Second Iraq War had showcased some deficiencies in the 5.56x45mm NATO cartridge.

 Initial designs for the 6.8 SPC came from Master Sgt.
-Steve Holland and Chris Murray, who used the 30 Remington as a parent case that was modified to fit in standard M4 magazines.
+Steve Holland and Chris Murray.
+They used the 30 Remington as a parent case, modifying it to fit in standard M4 magazines.

-One key design point was that the 6.8 SPC was developed to perform better in short-barreled rifles (SBR) like the M4 carbine, as opposed to the longer M16 assault rifle.
+One key design point was that the 6.8 SPC should perform well in short-barreled rifles (SBRs), such as the M4 carbine, as opposed to the longer M16 assault rifle.

-Fired from an M4, the 6.8 SPC can deliver almost 45% more kinetic energy into its target than standard 62 gr M855 NATO ammunition.
+When fired from an M4, the 6.8 SPC can deliver almost 45% more kinetic energy to its target than standard 5.56 62gr M855 ammunition.

-The original chamber designs called for 0.050” of free bore, but combined with a 1:10 twist rate barrel, pressure issues began to creep up.
-Initial reports claimed that the rounds were only around 200 psi above the maximum 55,000 psi pressure limits, but if the military learned anything from Vietnam, it was to follow specs to the letter.
+Original chamber designs called for 0.050” of free bore.
+But combined with a 1:10” twist rate barrel, pressure issues began to creep up as a result of that free bore length.
+Initial reports claimed that the rounds were only around 200 psi above the maximum 55,000 psi pressure limits.
+But if the military learned anything from Vietnam, it was to follow specs to the letter.

 However, in all the excitement over the new 6.8 SPC, several civilian firearm manufactures clambered to release rifles chambered in the new hotshot round before SAAMI had officially adopted the cartridge.
 With numerous faulty rifles in the wild, the only action SAAMI could take was to sanction the round.